digantamisra98/Mish/README.md

 <div style="text-align:center"><img src ="Observations/Mish3.png"  width="800"/></div>
 <div style="text-align:center"><img src ="Observations/Derivatives.png"  width="800"/></div>

 Following image shows the effect of Mish being applied on random noise.
-This is a replication of the effect of the activtion function on the image tensor inputs in CNN models.
+This is a replication of the effect of the activation function on the image tensor inputs in CNN models.

 <div style="text-align:center"><img src ="Observations/Mish_noise.png"  width="800"/></div>